“Dear God, please get my next video on the Explore page” – Anonymous instagram Influencer

 Spring is just around the corner ??
 Lighten up your bronde with a face frame this coming season ❤️ by Peter Thomsen using @lorealpro #Bronde #peterthomsen_ #chelseahaircutters #blonde #balayage #behindthechair #blend #maneaddicts #texture #layers #chinbangs #modernsalon #instahair #instacolor #hairstyles #hairstylist #freshhair #lorealpro #lorealprofessionnel #hair #haircut #hairstyling #hairinspo #❤️ @tori_cullen

 Though hashtags are powerful in helping users to discover your content, they should be used judiciously to prevent your posts coming across as overly promotional.
+The average account that gets on Instagram Explore tags cleverly and just the right amount.

 Though the maximum number of hashtags allowed in a post hashtags to is 30, general advice has been that the optimum number of hashtags is 11.
 However, last fall, TrackMaven found that nine hashtags are the optimal number for increasing engagement.
 Run the numbers with your own tests and analytics to determine the ideal number for your audience.